IsmaelKP2/sfx-tf-demo/README.md

 # Introduction

 This is a collection of Terraform Modules which can be used to deploy a test environment into a new AWS VPC.
-The purpose is to enable you to deploy some typical AWS resources, and at the same time, deploy Splunk Infrastructure Monitoring and Splunk Application Performance Monitoring, combining "Infrastructure as Code" with Monitoring as Code".
-The aim is to provide fully configured working examples to supplement the Splunk documentation.
+The purpose is to enable you to deploy some typical AWS resources, and at the same time, deploy Splunk Infrastructure Monitoring and Splunk Application Performance Monitoring, combining "Infrastructure as Code" with "Monitoring as Code".
+The aim is to provide fully configured working examples to supplement the official Splunk documentation.

 # Requirements

 To use this repo, you need an active AWS account.
 Where possible resources that qualify for the free tier are used by default to enable deployment to AWS trial accounts with minimal costs.

 You will also need a Splunk Infrastructure Monitoring Account.
 Some modules leverage the Splunk APM features so ideally you will also have APM enabled on your Splunk environment.
-Note if you are using a Splunk Trial Account, APM is not typically enabled.

 The "Detectors" Module requires a Splunk On-Call account with an active integration to Splunk IM, enabling end to end testing of both "Monitoring" and "Incident Response".